* Yen hovers near 20-month low versus dollar

 The yen, which rose on Friday on position-squaring, came back under pressure after Abe said on Japanese television on Sunday that he will try to revise a law guaranteeing the BOJ's independence if his demand for a binding inflation target is not met.

-Abe, who is set to become prime minister on Wednesday, has put the BOJ at the centre of political debate, urging bolder monetary stimulus to beat deflation.
+Abe, who is set to become prime minister on Wednesday after his opposition Liberal Democratic Party (LDP) won this month's lower house election, has put the BOJ at the centre of political debate, urging bolder monetary stimulus to beat deflation.

 The dollar was steady to firmer against major currencies, having gained a boost after negotiations to prevent a U.S. fiscal crunch hit an impasse last week and dented investors' appetite for risky assets.